jonnonz1/nz-statute-book/acts/public/2010/education-amendment-act-2010.md

     (c) wilfully fails to comply with section 307(6).

 ### 67 Use of student allowance information for purposes of Social Security Act 1964
-Section 307A(2)(e) is amended by omitting information, about and substituting information about.
+Section 307A(2)﻿(e) is amended by omitting information, about and substituting information about.

 ### 68 Interpretation
-(1) Section 309 is amended by repealing the definition of hospital-based education and care service and substituting the following definition:.
+(1) Section 309 is amended by repealing the definition of hospital-based education and care service and substituting the following definition:
   - **hospital-based education and care service** means the provision of education or care to 3 or more children under the age of 6 who are receiving hospital care within the meaning of section 4(1) of the Health and Disability Services (Safety) Act 2001
-(2) Section 309 is amended by repealing the definition of playgroup and substituting the following definition:.
+(2) Section 309 is amended by repealing the definition of playgroup and substituting the following definition:
   - **playgroup** means a group that meets on a regular basis to facilitate children's play and in respect of which— (a) no child attends for more than 4 hours on any day; and (b) more than half the children attending on any occasion have a parent or caregiver present in the same play area at the same time; and
     (c) the total number of children attending on any occasion is not greater than 4 times the number of parents and caregivers present in the same play area at the same time
-(3) Section 309 is amended by inserting the following definition in its appropriate alphabetical order:.
+(3) Section 309 is amended by inserting the following definition in its appropriate alphabetical order:
   - **unsupervised access to children** , in relation to a licensed early childhood service, means access to any child that is not access by, or supervised by, or otherwise observed by, or able to be directed (if necessary) by, any 1 or more of the following:
     (a) a registered teacher or holder of a limited authority to teach:
     (b) an employee of the service on whom a satisfactory Police vet has been conducted within the last 3 years: